Privacy Policy

 3. Anonymity and Pseudonymity

-Where possible, you may choose to remain anonymous or use a pseudonym when engaging with us—for example, during general website enquiries.
+Where possible, you may choose to remain anonymous or use a pseudonym when engaging with us.
+For example, during general website enquiries.
 However, for the provision of health services in Australia, full identification is generally required and legally mandated for safe, effective care.

 4. Use and Disclosure of Information